Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Defined Term: Transcription

-The resource contains a written or coded annotation or analysis into another representation
+The resource contains a transcription, which  is a written (orthographic) or coded  representation of an audio or visual signal.

 ## Is an expected value for the following property